jiezhu23/jiezhu23.github.io/_pages/about.md

 Previously, I received my Master's degree in Computer Science from [George Washington University](https://graduate.engineering.gwu.edu/) in 2023.
 I received my Bachelor's degree in Information Security from [Northeastern University](https://www.neu.edu.cn/), Shenyang, China.

 # News
+- [2025.03] Two paper are submitted to ICCV 2025.
 - [2024.05] One paper is accepted by IEEE RO-MAN 2024.
 - [2023.08] I joined the [Computer Vision Lab (CVLAB)](http://cvlab.cse.msu.edu/) as a PhD student advised by [Dr. Xiaoming Liu](https://www.cse.msu.edu/~liuxm/index2.html).

 # Academic Services
 - Reviewer: IJCBLRR 2024
-- Reviewer: FG 2024
+- Reviewer: FG 2024-2025

 # Beyond Research
 Life is more than just research.
-I have diverse interests such as photography, cooking, sports like badminton and taekwondo, and music including the saxophone, flute, and Guzheng (a traditional Chinese instrument).
+I have diverse interests such as photography, cooking, sports like badminton and snowboarding, and music including the saxophone, flute, and Guzheng (a traditional Chinese instrument).